Many women wonder whether they can get pregnant while breastfeeding. Well, the answer is yes, you definitely can get pregnant while breastfeeding.

 LAM (Lactational Amenorrhea Method) can be used as a form of birth control

 LAM is a technique that uses breastfeeding as birth control.
 There are specific rules, and if you do not follow them exactly it may not be effective.
-The rules:

 Your baby is less than six months old.

 Your menstrual period has not returned.

 Your baby is fed on demand day and night.

 Your baby is not supplemented or fed other foods.